Jana Mashonee: Early life

 Jana is from Robeson County, North Carolina; although she grew up in Charlotte, North Carolina.
-Jana is a member of the state-recognized Lumbee Tribe of North Carolina.
+Jana is a member of the Lumbee Tribe of North Carolina.
 She was first introduced to music by her father (who is a singer and drummer).
 The surname Mashonee was a native name given to Jana by her family.
-It is Siouan and means "money belt.
+It is from Lumbee English and means "money belt.

 Mashonee graduated from Davidson College in 1996 with a degree in psychology, and shortly after got a record deal.
 First signed to Curb Records, her single, "Ooh, Baby, Baby," was picked as Billboard’s single of the week and went on to become a radio and sales success.
 "More Than Life" followed, selling over a million copies on its own and as part of numerous compilation albums.
 A controversial version of Led Zeppelin’s epic "Stairway to Heaven", came next, earning her the honor of being the first Native American to top the Billboard dance charts.